Set of uniqueness: Early research

 The empty set is a set of uniqueness.
 This simply means that if a trigonometric series converges to zero everywhere then it is trivial.
 This was proved by Riemann, using a delicate technique of double formal integration; and showing that the resulting sum has some generalized kind of second derivative using Toeplitz operators.
-Later on, Cantor generalized Riemann's techniques to show that any countable, closed set is a set of uniqueness, a discovery which led him to the development of set theory.
-Paul Cohen, another great innovator in set theory, started his career with a thesis on sets of uniqueness.
+Later on, Georg Cantor generalized Riemann's techniques to show that any countable, closed set is a set of uniqueness, a discovery which led him to the development of set theory.
+Paul Cohen, another innovator in set theory, started his career with a thesis on sets of uniqueness.

 As the theory of Lebesgue integration developed, it was assumed that any set of zero measure would be a set of uniqueness — in one dimension the locality principle for Fourier series shows that any set of positive measure is a set of multiplicity (in higher dimensions this is still an open question).
-This was disproved by D. E. Menshov who in 1916 constructed an example of a set of multiplicity which has measure zero.
+This was disproved by Dimitrii E. Menshov who in 1916 constructed an example of a set of multiplicity which has measure zero.